 4) Social Media Marketer — Are You a Social Butterfly?

-When you’re a social media marketer you will manage companies social media channels, so you will need to know the ins and outs of the big seven: Facebook, Twitter, LinkedIn, Pinterest, YouTube, Instagram, and Google Plus.
+When you’re a social media marketer you will manage the company's social media channels, so you will need to know the ins and outs of the big seven: Facebook, Twitter, LinkedIn, Pinterest, YouTube, Instagram, and Snapchat.
 One of the best ways to land a social media gig is by having your own successful platforms and being active on them.
-You can also read and educate yourself on best practices — which this realm is constantly changing, so you’ll need to stay on top on trends, news, and updates.
+You can also read and educate yourself on best practices — which this realm is constantly changing, so you’ll need to stay on top of trends, news, and updates.